ariamprog/daycare-healthcare-platform/README.md

 ## Poster

-_Add your project poster here._
+> Add the project poster here.

 ## User Interface

-_Add screenshots of the platform here._
+> Add screenshots of the platform here (without confidential information).

 ---

-# 🔒 Source Code
+# 📌 Project Status

+This repository documents the project concept and development process.

-The source code is not publicly available because this project was developed in collaboration with a healthcare institution.
+The original source code is not publicly available because it was developed during my internship in collaboration with a healthcare institution and contains confidential work.

-This repository is intended to showcase the project concept, my contribution, and the overall system design while respecting project confidentiality.
+This repository is intended to showcase the project concept, my contribution, and the overall system design.